OpenOdin/anvil/README.md

 ### Build components in demo mode

-When developing a specific component you can build the app using that components `demo.js` file as entry point:
+When developing a specific component you can build the app using that components `demo.ts` file as entry point:

 ```sh
 ./build-demo.sh anvil-404
 ```

-The example above will build the app using `./src/components/anvil-404/demo.js` as entry point.
-The `demo.js` needs to setup required prerequisites and mount the component.
+The example above will build the app using `./src/components/anvil-404/demo.ts` as entry point.
+The `demo.ts` needs to setup required prerequisites and mount the component.

 ## Build typescript and riotjs app in dev mode